stan-hua/CytoImageNet/README.md

 ---

 ## Model Training
 Implemented in Tensorflow Keras, **EfficientNetB0** is the chosen convolutional neural network architecture to train on CytoImageNet.
-Its relatively small number of parameters allows for faster training times, and it favorably limits the amount of information that can be learnt.
+Its relatively small number of parameters favorably limits the amount of information that can be learnt, and it allows for faster training times.

+Adam Optimizer was the chosen optimizer.
+Hyperparameters: learning rate, batch size and number of epochs were tuned on a smaller 50 class subset of CytoImageNet.

 **RELEVANT CODE**: [`model_pretraining.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/model_pretraining.py)